derekvance21/clj-bball/NOTES.md

 - [ ] edit already transacted action.
 But you should think of it more like editting a possession, b/c you don't really want to throw off the possession alternating pattern, although this is broken at periods, so...
 So if you allowed just randomly deleting one possession, then you'd need a way to insert a possession in between others.
 Also, something you might need is editting the period of past possessions.
 - [ ] So like, maybe there's a way to show the end of a period in the render-possessions component.
 And it would insert some kind of possession end marker in between the :game/possession 's, so that you could see end of periods.
 It'd need to be a stateful-transducer-kind-of-thing, but I don't think it'd be too hard

+- [X] Button-ify the player selectors
+- [X] have an action in progress above the most recent possession so that inputter can verify action before adding
 - [X] start new quarter should be a checkbox, just in case you click it on accident and want to revert that
 - [X] Start new game
 - [X] Save new db to local/session storage on add action